Updated November 2017

 , and the Leica 10x25 Ultravid BCR

-all provided bright images in our testing, even when conditions were overcast.
+both provided bright images in our testing, even when conditions were overcast.
 We were surprised at how well the relatively small Leica

 performed in this regard, clearly the company's high end glass is able to make up some lack of objective lens size.